Taman Universiti

-Taman Universiti is a suburb in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.
+Taman Universiti is a neighbourhood in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.
+It is located between Skudai and Pulai.

 Universiti Teknologi Malaysia (UTM) is a 5-minute drive away from Taman Universiti, hence the name of the town.
 The town is dominated by civil servants (lecturers, office workers) and students from UTM.
 The university alone has 30,000 students who mostly live on campus but visit the town to shop.

 Naming of area and roads

 The town is divided into 10 areas; Pertanian (meaning agriculture), Penyiaran (broadcasting), Perubatan (medical), Perdagangan (trade), Kebangsaan (national), Kejayaan (success), Kebudayaan (culture), Kemajuan (progress), Kemuliaan (honour), and Pendidikan (education).
 The word Jalan (street) is added in front of the area name and a number is added after the area name to complete the road system.
 For example, Jalan Kebangsaan 23.
 It was named so that all the areas that begin with the letter P are on the West side of the Jalan Pendidikan that is the main road running through Taman Universiti and areas that begin with the letter K on the east side of Jalan Pendidikan.

-From this system, the heart of Taman Universiti is located at Kebangsaan zone where Aeon Taman Universiti (as known as JUSCO) and most shops are located.
+From this system, the heart of Taman Universiti is located at Pendidikan zone where Aeon Taman Universiti (as known as JUSCO) and most shops are located.

 Shop

 The first shops opened were two story shop lots.
 On the 31st of July 2002, JUSCO opened its store in Taman Universiti.
 This is JUSCO's ninth store in Malaysia and the first in Johor.
-It has a lettable area of 202000 sqft including 53,000 square feet (5,000 m²) of tenant space.
+It has a lettable area of 202000 sqft including 53,000 square feet (5,000 m2) of tenant space.
 It offers not only shopping but also a place for fun and fine dining for the family.